lhf552004/quiz-project/A3-feedback.md

 TEAM E checkout f1458ecdd987cdfa1a0ee87d86e7be18d318889d

 - met with trangv on apr 13, code reviews are in pull request.
 Status in individual submissions, do not reflect connection between back end and front end.
-Need to update marks for code review and regression tests
+Names of test files reflect names of tasks.
+Need to update marks for code review and regression tests.

 ## Team submission